Skip to content

 find(path) async ¤

 The method traverses the library directories, looking for files that match the given filename.
-It returns a list of paths leading to these files, or None if no such files are found.
+It returns a list of paths leading to these files, empty if no items are found.

 Parameters: